-The IPBill allows the security services to access any public or private database - from the passport office’s records to Tesco’s clubcard info.
+The IPA allows the security services to access any public or private database - from the passport office’s records to Tesco’s clubcard info.
 They can use a very broad warrant that lets them analyse this data for six months at a time - even though they have admitted that the vast majority of people whose data is being looked at are not suspected of a crime.

 DSOU members are also bringing their own legal actions.
 Open Rights Group, Big Brother Watch and English PEN are challenging government surveillance of data at the European Court of Human Rights.